 You know where I’m going with this, right?
 Such exhausting cultural pressure right now to have some profound thought about this moment.
 To maximize your quarantine.
 To bake bread for the first time.
 To sing “Imagine” with a bunch of millionaires (oh my god I’m still so irritated about that, apparently).
 To keep working out.
 To make TikTok videos.
 To come out stronger and better on the other side.

 Just take it from somebody who’s done it once or twice before: surviving is more than enough.
 You do not need to be better, or wiser, or stronger, or kinder on the other side of this.
 You just need to survive it.
-Do what you need to do, and don’t feel like you owe any of us an explanation—or a facade.
+Do what you need to do, try to be patient with your fellow humans who are also doing what they believe they need to do, and don’t feel like you owe any of us an explanation—or a facade.

 (When things are more stable, it might not be a terrible idea to go to therapy?)

 It is okay, particularly here in a country which is known for its optimism but which is also built on centuries’ worth of fraud, to say that things are broken and scary and they don’t make any fucking sense.
-It’s okay to just recognize it’s overwhelming and leave it at that.
+It’s okay to just recognize it’s overwhelming and leave it at that and maybe do a heroic bong rip or two.

-My father often recalls a moment from when one of his best friends was dying.
+During a low moment of my own my father told me about a moment from when one of his best friends was dying.
 His hospice nurse was apparently pretty amazing: she took him places, talked to him, cooked for him, comforted him.
 This friend said to my father, “When I’m out with her, I often think what a good nurse she is.
 How interesting and hilarious she is as a person.
 How, when this is all over, I’d love to just take her out for a cup of coffee.
 And then I remember: when this is all over, I’ll be dead.”

 It was something they laughed over because they had to.
 My father’s friend was a fatality of a horrifically contagious disease that came out of a pandemic just like this one.
-He was a delightful person who died too soon.
 There was no great lesson to be derived from his death; it was sad, and undeserved, and perhaps in our lifetime the medicine will exist to cure the disease that killed him, which will only serve to further reinforce the fact that sometimes these things are just fucking unfair.

 Wash your hands.
+Wear your mask.
 Do your best.
 KEEP MAKING SOME ART IF YOU CAN!
 But if you can’t, that’s okay, too, because honestly just being alive right now and not going completely fucking batshit crazy is a heroic achievement.

 The fact that you are here, that you woke up today, is a very good thing.
 It is more than enough.
 Life has always been this fragile, this tenuous, and this unfair.
 Maybe we’re more awake to it now than we’ve been before.
 That’s scary and fucked up!
 That’s also…fine.
 It’s fine.
 This is fine.
 Well, it’s okay.